ets-labs/python-dependency-injector/README.rst

 What is ``Dependency Injector``?
 ================================

-``Dependency Injector`` is a Python dependency injection framework.
+``Dependency Injector`` is a dependency injection framework for Python.

 How does ``Dependency Injector`` help me?
 =========================================